 Speaking of gravity… Such a logic of the time-space biases of the digitally reshaped sensorium may be suggested here.

 Sensations of the first-signal system are space-biased, as they scan the physical environment for humans to manipulate with.
 Before certain steps in the gradual digitization of the environment, humans hadn’t even had a concept of time.
-Of course, any sequence of events is unfolded in time, but those participate are time-blind, they can not manipulate with time (maybe except creative and some other activities; “Man was able to arrest time,” wrote Innis in regards to Babylonian advances in astronomy and calendars.)
+Of course, any sequence of events is unfolded in time, but those participating are time-blind, they can not manipulate with time (maybe except for creative and some other activities; “Man was able to arrest time,” wrote Innis in regards to Babylonian advances in astronomy and calendars.)

 “Sensation” of the second-signal system (which is cognition) is space- and time-neutral, as speech and other symbolic mediums have untied the mind from physical leashes, putting the mind into Plato’s cave.

 Sensations of the third-signal system will have to be space-ignorant, but time-biased.